Why Kitchen & Dining Lighting Matters More Than Any Other Room

 Can I mix pendant styles in an open-plan kitchen/dining/living space?

 Yes — same finish, different shapes is a designer trick.
 For example: brass sphere pendants over the island, a brass linear chandelier over the dining table, and a brass floor lamp in the living zone.
 The finish ties the three zones together while each fixture serves its space.
-Kingseng’s KS-PL series offers 7 finishes across 13 shapes for exactly this purpose.
+Kingseng’s KS-PL series offers 7 finishes across 13 shapes for exactly this purpose — see the full range in our kitchen pendant styles guide.

 Explore More Kitchen & Dining Content